Funding the Nation’s Largest Abortion Business: An Investigation into Public and Private Support of Planned Parenthood

 - Vermont

-- In all other states, Title X projects distribute funding among multiple subrecipients and/or site locations, though the distribution is not always equal.[68]
+- In all other states, Title X projects distributed funding among multiple subrecipients and/or site locations, though the distribution is not always equal.[65]

-Planned Parenthood’s Use of Title X Funding Illustrates Its Abortion Priority
+Planned Parenthood’s Use of Title X Funding Illustrates its prioritization of abortion

-On August 19, 2019, the “Protect Life Rule,” which was designed to re-establish the original bright-line separation between abortion and the use of Title X funding, went into effect.
-At that time, Planned Parenthood received approximately $7 million[70] in direct federal Title X funding.
-Following the Trump administration’s revoking the Title X requirement that mandated abortion referrals, Planned Parenthood along with other organizations and departments of health returned $33.6 million,[71] which was offered for reallocated to other Title X grantees.[72]
+On August 19, 2019, the “Protect Life Rule”, which was designed to re-establish the original bright-line separation between abortion and the use of Title X funding, went into effect.
+At that time, Planned Parenthood received approximately $60 million[66] in federal Title X funding annually.

 2. ALN-93.297 – Teenage Pregnancy Prevention Program, Office of Assistant Secretary for Health